TiVo Inc.: History

 The company TiVo Inc. was incorporated on August 4, 1997, as Teleworld, Inc. by Jim Barton and Mike Ramsay, former employees at Silicon Graphics and Time Warner's Full Service Network digital video system.
 Originally intending to create a home network device, they later developed the idea to record digitized video on a hard disk for a monthly service, at the suggestion of Randy Komisar.
 The original TiVo device digitized and compressed analog video from any source.

 Teleworld began the first public trials of the TiVo device and service in late 1998 in the San Francisco Bay area.

 Teleworld, Inc. renamed itself to TiVo Inc. on July 21, 1999, and made its IPO (Initial Public Offering) on September 30, 1999.

+In June 2000, America Online acquired a 15% stake in the company.

 In late 2000, Philips Electronics introduced the DSR6000, the first DirecTV receiver with an integrated TiVo DVR.
 This new device, nicknamed the DirecTiVo, stored digital signals sent from DirecTV directly onto a hard disk.

 In early 2000, TiVo also partnered with electronics manufacturer Thomson and broadcaster British Sky Broadcasting to deliver the TiVo service in the UK market.
 This partnership resulted in the Thomson PVR10UK, a stand-alone receiver released in October 2000.
 In January 2003, After poor sales, TiVo pulled out of the UK market.

 On January 27, 2004, TiVo announced the acquisition of Strangeberry Inc., a Palo Alto-based technology company specializing in using home network and broadband technologies to create new entertainment on television.

 In 2004, TiVo sued EchoStar Corp, a manufacturer of DVR units, for patent infringement.
 The parties reached a settlement in 2011 wherein EchoStar paid TiVo a licensing fee for its technology.

 In June 2005, Tom Rogers, a TiVo board member since 1999, was named president and chief executive officer of TiVo Inc.